sensAILabs/BCTraffic/README.md

 # BCaudio

-to access to the api doc:
+After installing on the local system, you can access the api doc on: http://127.0.0.1:8000/docs#/
-http://127.0.0.1:8000/docs#/